 If you are in the market for a new life insurance policy, the amount of coverage you need should be as important a consideration as the type of life insurance product you will buy.
-If you purchase too much life insurance, you will end up paying a high premium that you might not otherwise need to pay.
+If you purchase too much life insurance, you will end up paying a higher premium that you might not otherwise need to pay.
 If you purchase too little life insurance, your beneficiary or beneficiaries might not experience the comfort and security that a life insurance policy is designed to provide.

 One of the most common reasons individuals purchase life insurance is to replace that person’s lost income if he or she passes away prematurely.
 As individuals age, they typically require less and less in life insurance as their accumulated savings typically grows over time so as to provide more adequate financial means to surviving family members.
 Conversely, young individuals who ought to have many working years ahead of them typically require a larger policy since their savings is typically lower, so dealing with an unexpected death and loss of income could prove especially disastrous to the family.